 I would have loved to have a few more days in Portugal.
 If you have 10 days in Portugal, I would recommend taking the itinerary that we did and adding a day in Porto and a day in Sintra.
-You could also spend the morning exploring the Algarve before heading back to Lisbon depending on your flight time.
+You could also spend the morning exploring the Algarve fishing villages and beaches before heading back to Lisbon depending on your flight time.
 Or maybe you would like to visit one of the Portuguese towns I mentioned above that I didn’t get to visit.

 Expert Tips for your Portugal Road Trip

 - Driving in Portugal is similar to driving in the US, you just need to be prepared for the roundabouts.

 - There is a lot to see in Portugal, you will need to prioritize to make the most of your time.
 You may also want to consider flying into one city and out of another to save time.